droliva10/AWS_Cloud_Project/README.md

 ![Capture61](https://github.com/droliva10/AWS_Cloud_Project/assets/76188926/dd6f5782-4655-4dba-8023-f7e4589c7765)

-6. Retrive access key and secret key, copy them and paste in a document and click "Done" This will be the only time you will be able to copy both keys.
+6. Retrive access key and secret key, copy them and paste in a document and click "Done".
+This will be the only time you will be able to copy both keys.

 ![Capture8](https://github.com/droliva10/AWS_Cloud_Project/assets/76188926/aba40879-3d3b-4d3a-84b0-d9939a1f5d64)

 ## Section Seven
 Setting remote acces to AWS.
 Multiple packages will need to be installed, "jq, AWS-CLI, and Terraform" on to your local machine.
-Homebree may need to be installed on macOS.
+Homebrew may need to be installed on macOS, if homebrew package manager is not already installed.

 Run Command:
 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

-1. Install jq, awscli, and Terraform
+1. Install jq, awscli, and Terraform.

-Run commands:
+Run Commands:
 ```
 brew install jq
 brew install awscli